"If you can create a sense of community in your business and work, you have a winner." - Claude Chouinard

-Every now and then I need to leave the Island, I need to go and travel.
-Ubud is so beautiful and I love it, but it is not my island.
+Every now and then I need to leave the Island, I need to go and travel to reconnect with my own world.
+Bali is so beautiful and I love it, but it is not my island.
 I was not born here, I respect the culture but I am not Balinese and I will never be, so sometimes I need to leave.
-I will go to Singapore for a weekend, or Hong Kong or Europe.
+I will go to Singapore, Hong Kong for a weekend, or Australia or Europe.
 Recently, Iyan and I left for two months.
 The internet has made the world a lot smaller, so we’re always available and contactable.
 I need to take time for walking the dogs, meditation and yoga although I haven’t been practicing yoga enough.
-Once in a while I will also do a Panchakarma to reset my body.
+Once a year, in February, I do a 28 day Panchakarma to reset my body.

-Oh yes, and I like my bread and cheese.
-One of my problems is that I am too much in front of my computer but that is what my work needs me to do.
+Oh yes, and I like my bread and my cheese and I love chocolate.
+One of my problems is that I am too much in front of my computer screen but that is what my work needs me to do.
 My staff are all in different locations, so I need to spend a lot of time on the computer in meetings and communicating with them.
-We also have two houses, so sometimes Iyan is in Sanur, and sometimes I’m here and I need to be on the computer to communicate with him.
+Vive la nouvelle technologie.

 “You need to let go of the reins when you start to become the product.'“

 What’s one piece of advice that you would give to a new leader or to an entrepreneur who is running a business that is starting to become successful?